4 Model Design Choices

 The challenge with structured pruning is identifying which structures can be removed with minimal quality impact.
 Attention heads in the later layers of a model often contribute less than early or middle layers, but this varies by model and task.
 Structured pruning typically requires some retraining or fine-tuning after removal to recover quality, which limits its use as a purely post-training optimization.

-In practice, pruning is less widely adopted for LLM inference than quantization.
+In practice, pruning is less widely adopted for LLM inference than quantization because of the performance and text quality challenges.
 Quantization offers a more predictable quality-performance tradeoff and is easier to apply post-training.

 4.4 Efficient Attention Architectures

-The sections above are post-training techniques you can apply to an existing model.
-This section covers architecture choices – decisions made during model design and training that affect inference efficiency from the start.
+The sections above are optimizations you can apply to an existing model.
+This section covers architecture choices made during model design that affect inference efficiency from the start.

 Reducing KV cache size

-The KV cache is one of the largest consumers of GPU memory during inference – and unlike model weights, it scales with the number of active requests and the sequence length of each.
-Reducing the KV cache per request lets you serve more concurrent requests in the same memory budget.
+The KV cache is one of the largest consumers of GPU memory during inference, and unlike model weights, it scales with the number of active requests and the sequence length of each.
+Reducing the size of the KV cache per request lets you serve more requests in the same memory budget, increasing concurrency and throughput.
 We’ll cover KV cache management techniques in Section 6.3; here we focus on the architectural choices that determine how large the cache is in the first place.

-Multi-Query Attention (MQA) (Shazeer 2019) goes to the opposite extreme: all attention heads share a single set of key and value projections, as shown on the third row of Figure 4.1.
+Multi-Query Attention (MQA) (Shazeer 2019) goes to the opposite extreme: all attention heads share a single set of key and value projections, as shown on the third row of Figure 4.3.
 Each head still has its own query projection, so the heads can attend to different aspects of the input, but the KV cache only stores one K and one V vector per layer per token.
-This reduces the KV cache by a factor equal to the number of heads – from 32 sets of K/V down to 1 in the example above.
-The quality impact is generally small for large models, and the inference speedup – especially for long sequences with many concurrent requests – can be substantial.
+This reduces the KV cache by a factor equal to the number of heads — from 64 sets of K/V down to 1 in the example above.
+The negative impact on the quality of text generation is the main reason why MQA is not widely adopted.

 Grouped-Query Attention (GQA) (Ainslie et al. 2023) is a middle ground between MHA and MQA.
-Instead of one shared KV set for all heads, GQA uses \(G\) groups, where each group of heads shares one set of keys and values.
-With 32 heads and \(G = 8\) groups, the KV cache is reduced by 4x compared to MHA.
-GQA has become the dominant choice in recent models – LLaMA 3, Mistral, and Gemma all use it.
-It offers most of MQA’s memory savings with less quality risk.
-A GQA example with 8 query heads and 4 groups is shown on the second row of Figure 4.1.
+Instead of one shared KV set for all heads, GQA uses G groups, where each group of heads shares one set of keys and values.
+With 32 heads and G = 8 groups, the KV cache is reduced by 4x compared to MHA.
+GQA has become the dominant choice in recent models — LLaMA 3, Mistral, and Gemma all use it.
+It offers much of MQA’s memory savings with less text quality risk.
+A GQA example with 8 query heads and 4 groups is shown on the second row of Figure 4.3.

 Cross-Layer Attention (CLA) (Brandon et al. 2024) takes a different angle: rather than sharing KV across heads within a layer, it shares KV across adjacent layers.
 If every pair of consecutive layers shares the same KV cache, the total cache size is halved.
+Figure 4.4 compares standard attention with CLA, where the K and V vectors are shared between pairs of layers.
 CLA can be combined with GQA or MQA for even greater reductions.

 Reducing attention compute

-Beyond the KV cache, the attention computation itself can be a bottleneck, particularly during prefill for long sequences where the cost is quadratic in sequence length.
+Beyond the KV cache, the attention computation itself can be a bottleneck, particularly during prefill for long sequences, since the cost is quadratic in sequence length.

-Parallel attention and MLP blocks is a simpler architectural trick used in some models, including PaLM (Chowdhery et al. 2022).
+Parallel attention and MLP blocks is a simple architectural trick used in some models, including PaLM (Chowdhery et al. 2022).
 Instead of computing attention and MLP sequentially within each transformer block, they are computed in parallel and their outputs are summed.
-This doesn’t reduce total FLOPs, but it reduces the serial dependency within each layer, which can improve GPU utilization and reduce latency – especially when the attention and MLP computations can be overlapped on different hardware units.
+This doesn’t reduce total FLOPs, but it reduces the serial dependency within each layer, which can improve MFU and TPOT — especially when the attention and MLP computations can be overlapped.
+A schematic of this parallel design is shown in Figure 4.6.

 4.5 Tokenization and Vocabulary Effects

-A larger vocabulary means each token covers more text on average – common words or subwords that would otherwise be split into multiple tokens get their own single token.
+A larger vocabulary means each token covers more text on average.
+With a larger vocabulary, more words and subwords that would otherwise be split into multiple tokens get their own single token.
 Fewer tokens means fewer decode steps, which means faster end-to-end generation.
 For latency-sensitive applications, this is a meaningful win.
 Going from a 32K vocabulary to a 128K vocabulary might reduce the average token count for a given text by 10-20%, which translates directly to 10-20% fewer decode steps.

-For most practical scenarios, the efficiency gains from fewer decode steps outweigh the increased embedding and LM head size.
-This is why the trend in recent LLMs has been toward larger vocabularies.
+For most practical scenarios, the efficiency gains from fewer decode steps outweigh the increased memory footprint and minor TPOT increase from the larger embedding and LM head.
+This is one reason why the trend in recent LLMs has been toward larger vocabularies.1

 4.6 Summary

-The techniques in this chapter all reduce what the hardware has to do for each token.
-Quantization reduces the bytes-per-parameter, directly attacking the bandwidth bottleneck that dominates decode.
-Distillation and pruning produce smaller models with fewer total parameters.
+The techniques in this chapter all reduce how much work the hardware has to do for each token.
+Model quantization reduces the bytes-per-parameter, reducing TPOT, and weight-activation quantization can also improve TTFT.
+Distillation and pruning produce smaller models with fewer total parameters, primarily affecting TPOT.
 Efficient attention architectures reduce the KV cache footprint and, in some cases, the attention compute itself.
+This primarily improves concurrency and throughput, but it can also reduce TTFT for prefill.
 Even vocabulary design affects inference cost by changing how many decode steps are needed.

 These are the model-level knobs.
 Once they’re set — once you have a quantized, architecturally efficient model ready to serve — the next set of optimizations operates at the system level: how to schedule requests, batch them together, and manage memory.
 That’s where we turn next in Chapter 5.